ruchi-010/HR-Analytics/README.md

 * Calculation and visualization of overall attrition rates to identify the extent of employee turnover.
 * Detailed analysis of attrition rates by state, department, job role, and demographic groups to pinpoint areas with higher turnover.
-* Exploration of factors potentially influencing attrition, such as salary, tenure, years in role, and manager relationships.
+* Exploration of factors potentially influencing attrition, such as salary, tenure, years in role, and stock options.

 **3. Compensation Analysis:**